Lilmortal/youngi-ui/CONTRIBUTING.md

 ## Quick Start

 - You will need to clone this [CMS project](https://github.com/Lilmortal/youngi-cms) to get it's data.
+- Rename `.env.overwrite` file to `.env` and update the values if required.
+- Contact <jacktan165@gmail.com> for the development environment variables to put in `.env` if you need to.
-- On that project, run `yarn develop`
+- Run `yarn develop` in that CMS project
 - `yarn` to install the project dependencies
-- `yarn start` to run the project on `localhost:3000`
+- `yarn start` to run this project on `localhost:3000`
-- contact <jacktan165@gmail.com> for the development environment variables to put in `.env`.

 ## Useful Commands